EdBuilds/tdd-embedded-rust/README.md

-# Test Driven Development for Embedded Rust - Example`=
+# Test Driven Development for Embedded Rust - Example

 This repository hosts the project introduced in [this blog post.][link]
 It contains a simple application which can be both unit tested and deployed on the target with no configuration changes needed.